2025 Mumbai Indians season

+Mumbai Indians finished in fourth place in the league stage, and advanced to Eliminator in the playoffs.
+The team defeated Gujarat Titans in Eliminator but were defeated in Qualifier 2 by Punjab Kings.
+Suryakumar Yadav scored the most runs (717) while Trent Boult took the most wickets (22) for Mumbai in the 2025 season.

 Pre-season

-The 2025 Indian Premier League is the 18th edition of the Indian Premier League, a franchise Twenty20 cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
-The tournament features ten teams competing in 74 matches from 22 March to 25 May 2025 across 13 venues in India.
+The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
+Mumbai Indians are the joint-most successful franchise with 5 title wins.
+They finished in tenth place in the previous season.
+The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025.
+Mumbai played all their home matches at Wankhede Stadium.

 Player retention

 Franchises were allowed to retain a maximum of six players from their squad, including a maximum of five recent international players.
 Franchises were required to submit their retention lists before 31 October 2024.
-Mumbai retained five players including captain Hardik Pandya, former captain Rohit Sharma and stand-in captain Rohit Sharma.
+Mumbai retained five players, including captain Hardik Pandya and former captain Rohit Sharma.